 If you have purchased a product/module, you may ask its seller/developer for support on the forums.
 However, it is generally better to use their contact information provided on their website or VCV Library page, since the developer might not always be active on the forums.

 Access to VCV community forums is a privilege.
-Public challenges to moderator decisions may result in a ban/suspension.
+Public challenges to moderator decisions will result in a ban/suspension.
 However, it is okay to appeal or ask for clarification of a moderator decision in a private message or by emailing email@example.com.

 Forum moderators have the right to remove, edit, or reject comments, messages, code, issues, and other contributions that are not aligned to these rules, or to ban temporarily or permanently any member for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
 Moderators have the right to reorganize or edit member content for cleanup purposes provided the edits preserve the original meaning and intention of the content.